-If you’re thinking of living in Barcelona in retirement, whether the province or the city itself, you probably have plenty of questions.
-Topics such as cost of living, local communities, and healthcare are always top of the list for expats looking to retire.
+If you’re thinking of living in Barcelona, whether the province or the city itself, you probably have plenty of questions.
+Topics such as cost of living, local communities, and healthcare are always top of the list for expats looking to move to a new place.

-In this guide we’ll cover all the information you might need about retiring to Barcelona, one of Spain’s most beloved cities.
+In this guide, we’ll cover all the information you might need about living in Barcelona, one of Spain’s most beloved cities.
 We’ll look at cost of living, the best places to settle down, and other important information to get you on the right path.

 Of course, the main spoken language in the city is Spanish.
 However, as Barcelona is a bustling tourist city, plenty of people speak English too.